FX-PBS/dds-extractor/README.md

 This will display the indexes available to us that we can work with.

-2. Extract parts and base texture of the spray gun to a folder named "stuff":
+2. Extract parts and base texture of the spray gun to a folder named "stuff" (you have to create the folder manually):

 ```
 ddsx.py gun_mis_F.cat -e 1 stuff\